vertigobr/vkpr-old/docs/stacks.md

       hosts: ["grafana.whoami.com"]
 ```

-To view more configuration, access the [documentation](https://github.com/helm/charts/tree/master/stable/prometheus-operator#general).
+To see more configurations, access the [documentation](https://github.com/helm/charts/tree/master/stable/prometheus-operator#general).

 ## Security stack

 ### cert-manager

-[cert-manager](https://github.com/jetstack/cert-manager) is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
+[cert-manager](https://github.com/jetstack/cert-manager) is a Kubernetes addon to automate the management and issuance of TLS certificates from various issuing sources.

 It will ensure certificates are valid and up to date periodically, and attempt to renew certificates at an appropriate time before expiry.

 #### Implementation

-By default the **cert-manager** is disable in *VKPR* installation.
+By default the **cert-manager** is disabled in *VKPR* installation.
 An example of configuration:

 ```yaml
 cert-manager: